 An experimental feature is our way of testing an idea that solves a problem.
 We’re showing you what’s new, as fast as possible, and it's not 100% complete or fully ready for primetime.
 There may be planned changes ahead for features that aren't ready for production.
 Some are scrapped entirely or taken back to the drawing board.

-Generally, Admins have the option to enable experimental features from Organization Settings.
+Generally, Admins have the option to enable experimental features from Organization Settings (Manage > Organization in the web dashboard).
 Here are a few considerations before you do:

 - Only enable experimental features if you’re ready to see some quirks.
 Don’t rely on an experimental feature if you’re concerned about your Robin members being impacted.